MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD14_LAB_MANUAL.md

 #### Scenario

-You have been asked to create a web-based aquarium management application for your organization's customers, and deploy this application to Microsoft Azure using AppService.
-The application should consits of a page showing all the different variety of fish in the aquarium, and should allow the user to edit the details of a fish, and delete a fish.
+In this lab, the students will first deploy a web application to Microsoft Azure.
+The application will manage an aquarium.
+Will store and display details of various fish and an image for each fish.
+The user can add/edit/delete a fish.
+In the second part of the lab, students will create an Azure storage container.
+They will then modify the application to store the image of the fish in azure storage container instead of locally.

 #### Objectives

 After completing this lab, you will be able to:

-- Create App Service in Microsoft Azure
+- Create App Service in Azure.
-- Deploy your application to Microsoft Azure
+- Deploy an application to Azure.
 - Work with Azure SQL database.
+- Create a storage container on Azure.
+- Upload images to storage container from an application.

 #### Lab Setup